 Owing to the presence of relatively high-wage skilled jobs and wealthy residents, the County historically achieves high rankings relative to the rest of the state on a variety of income measurements.

-The U.S. Census Bureau reported the County as having the 15th highest median household income in the United States, and the highest among California counties, at \$85,569 (2009 inflation adjusted - U.S. Census Bureau, 2005-2009 American Community Survey, Santa Clara County, California).
+The U.S. Census Bureau reported that in 2009 the County had a median household income of \$84,990 whereas the state average was \$58,925.